Highland Park Independent School District: Armstrong

 HPISD first opened its doors on October 12, 1914, with John S. Armstrong School, a one-story cream-yellow brick building on Cornell Avenue with only four rooms and a basement.
 The staff at the time included one principal, Belle Francis, and two teachers.
 The fourth room was not needed and thus served as a Sunday school room.
 There being no easy transportation system, students simply walked to school each morning across the open fields that would later become residential areas of Highland Park.
 After the passage of a couple years to 1916, the staff had grown in size to include twelve teachers, most without college degrees, and the student enrollment had grown to 140 students, ranging from kindergartners to high school sophomores.
 Students wishing to complete high school had to go to Bryan Street High School in Dallas (originally called Dallas High School and later Crozier Tech).
 Some of the Armstrong School staff at the time included Francis herself as well as Mary Inis (kindergarten), Katherine Mansfield (first grade), and Anne Rose McLean (second grade).
 To accommodate these increases in size, a second story was added to the original Armstrong School building in 1916 which allowed for an additional four classrooms, a clinic, and an office.
 The first-ever HPISD yearbook was published following the 1916–1917 school year under the title The Highlander, a name which remains to this day.
 It was dedicated to Mrs. Armstrong with the following inscription:

 TO HER who has ever proven in every way a faithful friend of our beloved school, and an ardent sympathizer in and promoter of its best interest, to Mrs. John S. Armstrong, this, our first volume is affectionately dedicated.

-Following the approval of the 2015 bond package, Armstrong Elementary School will receive a much-needed addition and renovation which began in December 2017.
+After the approval of a 2015 bond package, Armstrong Elementary School received important addition and renovations.